1. What is the 50/50 Challenge?

 Fluorescent light tubes and CFLs contain mercury, a heavy metal that can be harmful to humans and wildlife if disposed of improperly.
 These and other mercury containing items are accepted for recycling during our Household Hazardous Waste Drop-off Days.
-Find out more information on fluorescent light bulbs.
-You may also recycle CFLs at your local Home Depot and perhaps your local hardware store.
+Find out more information on fluorescent light bulbs

 Compost bins are available to County resident for free.
-If you would like one you may pick one up at any of our Recycling Centers or the Recycling Office in Annapolis.
+If you would like one you may pick one up at the Central Recycling Center, Southern Recycling Center, and the Recycling and Waste Reduction Division.
+They are not available at the Northern Recycling Center.
 Find a location nearest you.

 To report a missed collection or other problem with your curbside service call Customer Service at (410) 222-6100 weekdays between 7:30 a.m. and 4:00 p.m.
 The best way to avoid a missed collection is to have your items at your curb before 6:00 a.m. on your collection day.

 28. Is my collection schedule interrupted during a holiday?

 Curbside collections will be interrupted during the following holidays: New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
 However, we slide your collection to another day.
 Please view the Holiday Collection Schedule

 28. Does the County make any money from the sale of recyclables?

 Yes.
 Recyclable commodities are marketed by the County.
 This income helps keep your annual waste collection fee low.